kingdave4/NCAAGameDataBackup/README.md

 # NCAA Game Highlights – Project #5

-Welcome to my **Project #5: NCAA Game Highlights**!
-This containerized pipeline fetches NCAA game highlights using RapidAPI, processes the media with AWS MediaConvert, and leverages Terraform to provision the required AWS infrastructure.
-This project is designed to give you hands-on experience with Docker, AWS services, and Infrastructure as Code (IaC) using Terraform—all in one streamlined solution.
+Welcome to my **Project #6: SportsDataBackup**!
+This Project is a build up on last Project #5 but this time we are making it even more reliable and efficient by creating a Dynamodb which is being used as a backup for our queries and event bridge which is being used to trigger our service to run every day which is creating automation for whole process, giving us the most updated NCCAGamehight and now we can just deploy our ccode from terraform and push the docker image to ECR and then we can sit and rest while everything is being executed for us while the requested first video is being processed by Media convert and giving us the best quality.

 ---

 ## Project Overview

 This project demonstrates how to:
-- **Fetch Highlights:** Query the Sports Highlights API (via RapidAPI) for NCAA game highlights.
+- **Fetch Game Data**: Query the Sports Data API (via RapidAPI) for NCAA game data.
-- **Process Videos:** Retrieve video URLs from the API, download them, and store them in an S3 bucket.
+- **Data Storage**: Store retrieved game data in an AWS DynamoDB table for scalable and reliable storage.
-- **Media Conversion:** Use AWS MediaConvert to transcode videos (adjusting codec, resolution, and bitrate).
+- **Event-Driven Processing**: Utilize AWS EventBridge to handle data changes and trigger subsequent processing tasks.
-- **Containerization & IaC:** Run the entire pipeline inside a Docker container while provisioning resources using Terraform.
+- **Containerization & IaC**: Run the entire pipeline inside a Docker container while provisioning resources using Terraform.

 ---